 While reconnecting with the wildness of Yellowstone, Laura became a certified interpretive guide who enjoys sharing her knowledge about wildlife, imagining what the park looked like over millions of years of geologic history, and discovering some of Mother Nature’s hidden secrets.

-In winter, Laura works as a backcountry ski guide, loves identifying small scurrying critters’ tracks, and venturing out into seemingly untouched wilderness.
-She is trained in avalanche safety and ready to explore this enchanting part of our world together.
+Laura has joined the Yellowstone Wild Team on a year-round basis and loves spending her free time identifying small scurrying critters’ tracks, and venturing out into seemingly untouched wilderness.
+She is ready to explore this enchanting part of our world together!

 About Aleksa